etnt/ChessTune/README.md

 would take roughtly 16 years to train with this setup... (see: https://database.lichess.org/).

 **UPDATE**: It turned out that I didn't make use of the MPS (GPU) on my Mac; so now when using MPS the training speed is much faster.
-With MPS, 1067 games were trained in 18 minutes.
+With MPS, 1067 games were trained in 18 minutes and with 4177 games it took 107 minutes.

 ## HTTP API